 Be careful, rabbit pseudotuberculosis

-is transferable disease that can be transmitted to humans
+is transferable disease that can be passed on to humans

 Michel Gruaz